meshtag/buddy-mlir/docs/dip-opt.md

 padding the extra region used for creating the boundary extrapolated output image. (aaa|abcdefg|ggg)

+The approch is similar to 2D correlation except instead of FmaOp we use CmpIOp to get the maximum element in the rectangular region of the kernel as the result.

 An example depicting the syntax of created API is :
  ```mlir
    dip.dilation_2d boundaryOption %input, %kernel, %output, %centerX, %centerY, %constantValue, %copymemref :